emoryjianghang/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

 ### The problem of local optima

-- The normal local optima is not likely to appear in a deep neural network because data is usually high dimensional.
+- The normal local optima is **not likely to appear in a deep neural network** because data is usually high dimensional.
 For point to be a local optima it has to be a local optima for each of the dimensions which is highly unlikely.
-- It's unlikely to get stuck in a bad local optima in high dimensions, it is much more likely to get to the saddle point rather to the local optima, which is not a problem.
+- It's unlikely to get stuck in a bad local optima in high dimensions, it is much **more likely to get to the saddle point rather to the local optima**, which is not a problem.
 - Plateaus can make learning slow:
-  - Plateau is a region where the derivative is close to zero for a long time.
+  - **Plateau is a region where the derivative is close to zero for a long time**.
-  - This is where algorithms like momentum, RMSprop or Adam can help.
+  - This is where **algorithms like momentum, RMSprop or Adam can help**.